 Family and caregivers should look for these symptoms of cognitive stress:

-Reduced judgment, such as unnecessary spending when living on a small budget
+- Reduced judgment (unnecessary spending when living on a small budget, etc.)

-Loved ones and caregivers should talk with seniors frequently about their emotions to correctly understand their condition.
-If necessary, consider a therapist or mental health professional.
+You should talk to your loved ones frequently about their emotions to correctly understand their condition.
+Then, if necessary, consider a therapist or mental health professional.

-A few ways to create less stressful, more relaxing surroundings are:
+A few ways to create less stressful, more relaxing surroundings include:

 Consider spring cleaning because a tidy, bright, welcoming, and organized room eases stressful feelings and gives peace of mind.

-And of course, when you wake up feeling more refreshed in the morning, you will also feel much less stressed.
+Eating right and getting consistent quality sleep is another way to manage stress because they promote cell regeneration and many other benefits.
+And of course, when you wake up feeling refreshed in the morning, you will also feel much less stressed.

 Older adults should work with their loved ones or caregiver to form a routine that promotes physical and mental wellness and make it a part of every day.